How to Expand a BPMN Sub-Process?

 Preview shown

-We many group several flow objects in a business process diagram as a sub-process.
-Let's try.
+You can also group several flow objects in a business process diagram into a sub-process.
+Let's try it out.

-1. Draw a new business process diagram with a start and end event, and four tasks Announce Proposal, Receive Email and Forward to Responsible Person, like this:
+1. Draw a new business process diagram with a start event, an end event, and three tasks: Announce Proposal, Receive Email, and Forward to Responsible Person.

 Business process diagram